Actively Recruiting

 • Acute vestibular syndrome lasting at least 24 hours

-• Severe visual impairment not correctable
+• Severe visual impairment that cannot be corrected

 • Dizziness caused by prescribed drugs, substance abuse, or mental disorders